willwearing/simple-calc/README.md

-simple calc built with react
+simple calculator built with react